-On the other hand, we also study the operator growth problem in the MBL phenomenological model~\cite{husePhenomenology2014}, where the initial operator is a ``$l$-bit flipping" operator.
-We find the Lanczos coefficients in this case again show an even-odd alteration, but approaching to constants asymptotically.
-We find that the Krylov complexity grows linearly in this case, and the time evolution of the corresponding single particle wavefunction has a traveling wavefront propagating linearly in time.
+In addition to the microscopic MBL model, we also study the operator growth problem in the MBL phenomenological model~\cite{serbynLocal2013,husePhenomenology2014,chandranConstructing2015,ROS2015420,rademakerExplicit2016}, where the initial operator is a ``$l$-bit flipping" operator.
+We find the Lanczos coefficients in this case again show an even-odd alteration but approach constants asymptotically.
+We find that the Krylov complexity grows linearly in this case, and the time evolution of the emergent single-particle wavefunction has a traveling wavefront propagating linearly in time.

 This paper is organized as follows.
 In Sec.~\ref{Setup}, we lay the framework used to study the operator growth using Krylov basis and define different functions of interests including the Krylov complexity.
-We then discuss the results of operator growth in a MBL system realized in the tilted quantum Ising model in Sec.~\ref{OpGrMBL}, where we show the numerical results and the conjectured behavior of the Lanczos coefficients.
-Using the Lanczos coefficients, we then calculate the corresponding single particle hopping problem, showing its localization and boundedness of Krylov complexity in time.
-In Sec.~\ref{OpGrPhen}, we study the operator growth in the MBL phenomenological model, by calculating the Lanczos coefficients and the Krylov complexity.
-We conclude in Sec.~\ref{Conclusions} with some discussion of our results, open questions and future directions of research.
+We then discuss the results of operator growth in a MBL system realized in a quantum Ising model with random fields in Sec.~\ref{OpGrMBL}, where we show the Lanczos coefficients and the linear-extrapolated results.
+Using the original and the extrapolated Lanczos coefficients, we then study various quantities associated with the emergent single-particle hopping problem, including the spectral functions, zero modes, Krylov complexity, wavefunction profile and return probability.
+In Sec.~\ref{OpGrPhen}, we study the operator growth in the MBL phenomenological model by first demonstraing the behavior of its Lanczos coefficients.
+We then calculate its Krylov complexity and the wavefunction profile.
+We conclude in Sec.~\ref{Conclusions} with some discussion of our results, open questions and future directions.